 how i got here.

 My career plans had always included journalism.
-In college, I was a writer and photographer for the newspaper and yearbook, and I studied Mass Media, Communications, and photography.
-When I discovered the Internet in January 1993 and met an M.I.T. student online, I decided to put graduate school off for a year, and … my, where DID the time go?
+I was a writer and photographer for my college newspaper and yearbook, and I studied Mass Media, Communications, and photography.
+When I discovered the Internet in January 1993 and met an M.I.T. student online, I decided to put graduate school plans on hold for a year, and … my, where DID the time go?

-Over 20 years spent in Boston, with a two-year pit stop in Minneapolis, saw my career grow from communications to creative.
-While working for MacTemps/Aquent in Boston in 1997, I learned that PowerPoint was a gateway to print production and graphic design.
-A LOT of my skills were developed by Aquent, who provided on-the-job training and kept me challenged with new projects.
+During 20 years spent in Boston, with a two-year pit stop in Minneapolis, my career grew from communications to production to creative.
+When I began working for Aquent (then MacTemps) 1997, I learned that PowerPoint was a gateway drug to print production and graphic design.
+Most of my skills were developed by Aquent, who provided on-the-job training and kept me challenged with new projects.

 In 1999, I was hired by an Aquent client as a PowerPoint specialist.
-I ended up managing a staff of five and offering a range of creative services, including presentations and print design, for management consultants.
-A company merger in 2002 resulted in layoffs, and I then became inspired to jump into freelance design.
+By 2001 I was managing a creative staff of five and developing a wider range of creative services beyond presentations for the company’s teams.
+I saw the company through a rebrand and then a merger, where I was part of the first round of layoffs after the dotcom bubble burst.
+I then became inspired to jump into freelance design.

 a creative by any other name…

-Whether you need design, brand, production, or communications services, I bring more than you’d expect from a creative.
+Whether a project requires design, brand, production, or marketing, I bring more than you’d expect from a designer.
+I consistently exceed expectations, because I have a “big picture” approach to creative.
+While I am generally a graphic designer, I’m able to contribute to any part (including management of) a creative project.
 Check out my resume for a more in-depth look at my skills and accomplishments.